Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 - While he was president, indoor plumbing and a bathtub were placed in the White House.

-- His wife Abigail started a room in the White House to be used as a library.
-She was given $250 to buy books for the library.
+- His wife Abigail turned a room in the White House into a library.
+She received $250 to buy books for the library.

 in New York; Jan.
 7, 1800